You are here

-The PittNet VPN service—known as GlobalProtect—provides students, faculty and staff the ability to remotely connect to restricted University resources that otherwise only can be accessed from the University’s network, like departmental file servers and workstations located on campus.
+The PittNet VPN (virtual private network) service provides students, faculty and staff the ability to remotely connect to restricted University resources that otherwise only can be accessed from the University’s network, like departmental file servers and workstations located on campus.

 Under normal circumstances, a limited number of people use the PittNet VPN to access restricted University resources remotely.
 When there’s an extended disruption that changes where we work and how we access restricted resources, the number of users trying to access University resources via PittNet VPN can increase significantly.
 Access to the vast majority of University resources does not require use of the PittNet VPN, though.